mrfratello/SyoTimer/README.md

     - first use timer on real web-site

-Gratitude to @yuri-danilchenko and Elena Levin.
+Gratitude to [Yuri Danilchenko](https://github.com/yuri-danilchenko) and Elena Levin.